 “In this case, the only basis of respondents in terminating the services of petitioners is that they incurred absences in 1997, in excess of the allowed number, despite a previous warning for their absences in 1996 and 1995.
 We find that in this case, termination is not a commensurate penalty.
 Even assuming that petitioners’ absenteeism constitutes willful disobedience, such offense does not warrant their dismissal.”

 Topics in this post:

-"labor code of the philippines insubordination", "philippine labor law on absences", "labor law on absenteeism", "labor laws in the philippines on abseentism", "phil labor code on absenteeism", "rrl about absenteeism in the philipphines"
+"labor code of the philippines insubordination", "philippine labor law on absences", "dismissal due to absenteeism wv", "labor code of the philippines absences", "legal definition of absenteeism Phil labor code", "phil labor code on absenteeism"